SirishaAchary/CatProject_HTML/README.md

 # CatProject_HTML
-This website is created by only using the different tags and attribute of HTML
+This  is the simple website ,created by only using the different tags and attribute of HTML